Zoomerhimmer/NT-Textual-Criticism-Toolkit/README.md

-# NT-Textual-Criticism-Toolkit
+# NT-Textual-Toolkit
-Solving textual cristicism tasks with computational assisstance.
+Providing computerized assistance to textual criticism and literary analysis.
 (In development)